neo4j-partners/hands-on-lab-neo4j-and-azure/graphacademy/slides/lab-3-neo4j-graphrag/03-building-knowledge-graphs-slides.md

 In this lesson, you learned:

-- **Knowledge graphs** represent information as entities, relationships, and properties
+- **neo4j-graphrag** is the official package for building GraphRAG applications
 - **SimpleKGPipeline** orchestrates the transformation from documents to graphs
 - **The process**: Document → Chunks → Entity Extraction → Relationship Extraction → Graph Storage → Embeddings
 - **Graph structure** enables queries that traverse relationships, not just find similar text

-**Next:** Learn about schema design—defining what entities and relationships to extract.
+**Next:** Learn about schema design in SimpleKGPipeline.